-Holy, Toledo!
-This Ohio City Is Voting to Give Legal Rights to a Lake
+Holy Toledo!
+This Ohio city is voting to give legal rights to a lake.

 If passed, LEBOR would authorize individuals to bring lawsuits against activities that infringe upon Lake Erie’s potential right to “exist, flourish, and naturally evolve”—including pollution from farming activities.
 It would also put Toledo right in line with a growing global movement on the rights of nature.
 Ecuador and Bolivia already have national nature-rights laws on the books, and similar local laws have been established in Brazil.
 (Rights-of-nature laws only apply to entire ecosystems.
 A single tree or the bacteria on a toilet seat, for example, wouldn’t qualify—and it couldn’t be extended to apply to something like an embryo.)

-Meanwhile, in the US, a 2006 law in Tamaqua Borough, Pennsylvania, was the first rights-of-nature law to go into effect in the country, according to Osprey Orielle Lake, executive director of the Women’s Earth and Climate Action Network and a member of the executive committee for the Global Alliance for the Rights of Nature; it prevented corporations from applying waste sludge to the land.
+Meanwhile, in the United States, a 2006 law in Tamaqua Borough, Pennsylvania, was the first rights-of-nature law to go into effect in the country, according to Osprey Orielle Lake, executive director of the Women’s Earth and Climate Action Network and a member of the executive committee for the Global Alliance for the Rights of Nature; it prevented corporations from applying waste sludge to the land.
 She says that “since then, more than three-dozen communities in the US have adopted such laws.”
 In 2010, Pittsburgh’s city council, for example, passed an ordinance recognizing the rights of nature as part of a ban on fracking.
 And in 2017, Lafayette, Colorado, recognized the rights of humans and nature to a healthy climate and banned fossil fuel extraction.
 LEBOR, though, would be the first law that would grant legal rights to a body of water.

 Under rights-of-nature laws, industry, of course, can continue, “but only in so far as it does not violate the Earth’s natural systems to survive,” says Lake.